 - As I hit that place of pause and then find… everything.

 Let’s have a Zen moment for a moment…

 Then the applied human teachings get more complicated such as action/inaction or working with potential.

-So lets spin around back to core principles.
+So let’s spin around back to core principles.
 In a judgment, a Taoist should be open-minded in perspective.
-We live in a fantastic world, with many teachings.
-A Taoist always learns from everything, our own mistakes, our own steps ahead, from others, from nature, from other teachings and even from a Zen moment.
-We use it all and match it to our essence, to assist how we move ahead with our essence.
-This in part is what we refer to when we say follow the heart.
+We live in a fantastic world with many teachings.
+A Taoist always learns from everything, our own mistakes, our own steps ahead, from others, from nature, other teachings, and even a Zen moment.
+We use it all and match it to our essence to assist how we move ahead with our essence.
+This, in part, is what we refer to when we say follow the heart.
 If you look at Taoist writings, you will find references from many angles of human experience.

 So back to this quote: “When you reach the top, keep climbing.”

 It does apply directly to us.
 A Taoist climbs the mountain and never stops exploring even upon reaching the top.
 Oh, sure, we will rest and enjoy a zen moment on the top of any peak we climb.
 However, being human and alive, we will also continue to live and explore.
 Even to climb spiritually and from other angles once reaching the top.